availproject/avail-light/README.md

 ## Introduction

-`avail-light` is a data availability light client that can do the following:
+Naive approach for building one AVAIL light client, which will do following

-* Listen for newly produced blocks.
+- Listen for newly mined blocks
-* Gain confidence for `N` *cells*, where *cell* is defined as a `{row, col}` pair.
-  > As soon as a new block is available, the light client attempts to gain confidence by asking for a proof from a full client via JSON-RPC.
+- As soon as new block is available, attempts to eventually gain confidence by asking for proof from full client _( via JSON RPC interface )_ for `N` many cells where cell is defined as `{row, col}` pair.
+The number of cells are randomly sampled to fetch the confidence eventually.

-* Batch processces blocks in reverse order (i.e. prioritizes the latest blocks) for lower numbered blocks where no confidence is yet gained.
+### Modes of Operation

+1. **Light client**: This is the basic mode of operation and is always active in whichever mode it works.
+If the APP_ID is not given then this mode will be commence.
+In this mode, the client on each header it receieves will do the random sampling using RPC calls.
+The default number of random sampling is 8.
+It gets random cells in return, which verifies and calculate the confidence.
+2. **App-Specific-Mode**: In this mode if an App_ID(greater than 0) is given in the config file then the client would find out the cols related the App_ID given using the app_data_lookup in the header.
+Then it fetches the 50% of cells from the cols, verifies them and uses them to decode the app_extrinsics_data.
+3. **Fat-Client-Mode**: In this mode, the client gets the entire extended matrix using IPFS if it is available or uses RPC calls to fetch.
+It verifies the entire cells and computes the CID mapping for the IPFS Pinning.
+It then decodes the entire matrix and reconstruct the entire app_specific_data related to all App_IDs.

 ## Installation